apache/buildstream/doc/source/buildproject.rst

 This command will go through each element and repeat the process of tracking them.

-After tracking all untracked elements

-Run the build command again and this time it should succeed.
+After tracking all untracked elements, run the build command again and this time it should succeed.